 We share a home together and both share those expenses with automatic transfers.
 The mortgage and the bills are all automatically shared and paid from both our checking accounts each month.
 For all the other non-recurring things, we try to share week by week.
 I pay the groceries, this time, you pay the next kinda thing.
 It’s not a perfect split to the dollar but we don’t need it to be.

 Being both on the path to financial freedom, we wanted a good foundation to ensure financial security and to reduce our stress to a minimum so we also keep a well-funded emergency fund readily available even if we have lines of credit.
 For our emergency fund savings, we have separate savings accounts earning us interest along with the peace of mind that it will always be there whether or not the market tanks.
-Investing is a great way to beat inflation and grow your money over the long-run but it is important to have something readily available that offers a guaranteed return.
+Investing is a great way to beat inflation and grow your money over the long run but it is important to have something readily available that offers a guaranteed return.

 Having dedicated accounts for separate goals makes it easier for us to track our savings and harder to spend them.
-For example, our common goal account is currently to pay for our honeymoon, I would not want to dip in our emergency fund for that and separate accounts definitively helps determine what goes where.
+For example, our common goal account is currently to pay for our honeymoon, I would not want to dip into our emergency fund for that and separate accounts definitively helps determine what goes where.
 You can make as many accounts as you need if you wish to separate different goals since it is free and easier to track.

 I discovered and planned out my path to financial freedom about a year after I met my wife but she did not get on board before a whole year later.
 Fortunately, she was a natural saver and even before we’ve met, had a bit saved up and did not have any debts.
 Once I introduced my wife to MMM, it clicked.
 She was now convinced it was possible.

 Being an engineer, she opened up excel and started counting.
-To my surprise, she actually went to greater lengths than me in her financial independence plan. 😛 With a few assumptions and back testing using cFIREsim, she projected our path to freedom.
+To my surprise, she actually went to greater lengths than me in her financial independence plan. 😛 With a few assumptions and backtesting using cFIREsim, she projected our path to freedom.
 This included our year-by-year spending budget, our savings rate, our projected returns on investments, and the date of our final day at the office.
 We then played around with a few scenarios such as working part-time, living off only one salary if we have kids, increase expenses if we have kids and many other little variables.
 It was a fun exercise and I suggest you try it out for yourself by heading to cFIREsim and plugging in a few numbers.

 Once we were both dreaming of early retirement and had a clear plan to achieve it, our investment style slightly changed.
 I stopped investing on margin and stopped chasing the next big stock as I describe in my first post.
 I was investing solely in individual stocks and I changed to a longer-term index investing strategy.
 We now have automated our investing and invest the majority of our portfolio in index funds with Vanguard.